greenfrogee/Pieray-Practice/README.md

 # Pieray-Practice
-A simple map for practicing pieray in Minecraft Speedrunning
+A simple map for practicing pieray in Minecraft Speedrunning.